Huegoxaga/notes/os/linux.md

   - `apt upgrade` will automatically install but not remove packages.
   - `apt autoremove` find dangling dependencies and remove them.
   - `apt remove <PackageName>` remove packages
+- Packages end with `-dev` provides header files of the installed package libraries, it can be used by the compiler during build for development purpose

 #### apt-key